LPF Investment strategies

 Average Weekly Earnings (AWE)

-The investment objective of the Fund is to achieve a return on assets sufficient to meet the funding objectives over the long term as outlined in the Funding Strategy Statement.
-In effect, the Fund aims to generate adequate returns to pay promised pensions and to make the scheme affordable to employers now and in the future, while minimising the risk of having to increase contribution rates in the future.
+The investment objective of the Fund is to achieve a return sufficient to meet the funding objectives over the long term as outlined in the Funding Strategy Statement.
+The Fund aims to generate adequate returns to pay promised pensions and to make the scheme affordable to employers now and in the future, while minimising the risk of having to increase contribution rates in the future.

 The Fund’s performance over the last year and over longer-term timeframes is presented in the table above, both relative to the asset benchmark and with other relevant economic metrics.
-UK CPI and Average Weekly Earnings are both measures of inflation and Fund liabilities are, of course, linked to long term inflation.
-Both had grown at low and relatively stable rates for many years until the recently.
+UK CPI and Average Weekly Earnings are both measures of inflation and fund liabilities are linked to inflation.
+Both had grown at low and relatively stable rates for many years until more recently.

 My Pension Online